2zqa/generate-update-manifest/README.md

 ![Code Coverage](./badges/coverage.svg)

-This action generates an update manifest file for self distributed Firefox addons.
+This action generates an update manifest file for self distributed Firefox addons based on the releases.
 Recommended to be used with GitHub Pages or any other static file hoster.

+**Note:** This action only works on public repositories, as releases on private repositories are not publicly accessible.

 ## Inputs